All Episodes

 I should have been there for you.

-And I knew it was the wrong thing at the time.
+I did the wrong thing and I knew it was the wrong thing at the time, I just chose to continue.

 Why do you think that would be worse for her than denying and avoiding responsibility, blaming the kid, gaslighting, blaming the dad, whatever it is, like not taking any responsibility?

-You're asking if Agnes, if she were to admit that she did fall, like, why would that be worse?
+You're asking if Agnes, if she were to admit that she did fall, why would that be worse?

 Yeah.